zurrabunny/portfolio/src/content/oc/avert.md

   <div class="info-stuffs">
 	His head is always in a side profile no matter what angle you look at him from.
 	His entire head is dark, with only one glowing eye showing.
-	The rest of his skin has a pale, dark tone.
+	The rest of his skin has a pale, dark tone, almost black.
 	His hair is a messy black mass that moves and rises like smoke.
-	He wears a white polo over a black suit, paired with a black necktie.
+	He wears a white polo over a gray suit, paired with a dark red necktie.
-	He has black pants, white socks, and black shoes.
+	He has gray pants, white socks, and black shoes.
   </div>

   <div class="char-description-title-line">